SargeyWargey/Homoothya/Story/Drafts/Author's Note.md

 # Author's Note

-The inspiration for this book came from my time living in Arizona, and yes, a particular woman I dated.
-I would often drive and hike through the mesas and the Bradshaw Mountains after work and on weekends, exploring the remnants of the past, whether from the Native American era or the mining era.
-There's something profound about seeing history carved in rock or stones stacked by people from so many years ago.
-These encounters inspired me to read their stories, to research and learn about the people who came before.
+This story was born from my years in Arizona, and yes, from a relationship that pulled me deeper into the landscape.
+Weekends and evenings I'd find myself hiking through the Bradshaw Mountains and across mesas, looking for the traces people left behind: petroglyphs carved into stone, rocks stacked to mark old paths and dwellings.
+Standing in front of these quiet remnants, I kept thinking about the hands that made them, the lives that moved through these same places.
+That curiosity drove me to read their stories, to research and try to understand who they were.

 During that research, I came across the manuscript of a Native American man named Mike Burns.
 His story immediately grabbed hold of me.
 I read everything I could about this man and the Yavapai people, and I came away with a conviction: this is a story that deserves to be told to a wider audience.